ElektraInitiative/libelektra/doc/dev/code-generator.md

 ### Custom escape functions

 By default mustache escapes values for use in HTML (unless `{{{ name }}}` or `{{& name }}` is used).
-Since most of our templates are not in fact HTML, the escape function can be customised.
+Since most of our templates are not
+HTML, the escape function can be customised.
 You simply have to override `GenTemplate::escapeFunction`.
-For an example see
-`ElektraGenTemplate::escapeFunction`, it is designed for C code instead of HTML.
+For an example see `HighlevelGenTemplate::escapeFunction` in [`src/tools/kdb/gen/highlevel/highlevel.hpp`](/src/tools/kdb/gen/highlevel/highlevel.hpp), it is designed for C code instead of HTML.